-Below is a snapshot of PNC Arts Alive’s 2016 Grantees.
-This provides a glimpse into the types of organizations and initiatives that we hand select year over year, challenging visual and performing arts organizations to put forth their best, most original thinking in expanding audience participation and engagement.
+Below is a snapshot of recent PNC Arts Alive grant programming.
+This list is meant to provide a glimpse into the types of organizations and initiatives that we hand select year over year, challenging visual and performing arts organizations to put forth their best, most original thinking in expanding audience participation and engagement.

 PNC Arts Alive